 The use of gurjun oil to promote healthy circulation is simultaneously one of the oldest and newest of its applications.

-Whilst gurjun oil was use traditionally to promote the generation of new cells and increase the flow of blood around the body, it is only in recent years that the western world has become aware of this possible benefit.
+Whilst gurjun oil was used traditionally to promote the generation of new cells and increase the flow of blood around the body, it is only in recent years that the Western world has become aware of this possible benefit.

 It is speculated that gurjun oil is able to aid the production of red blood cells and consequently boost energy.
 Many people diffuse gurjun oil in their homes for this reason.

 Is gurjun essential oil good for your mental health?